jiahuuui/polikit/README.md

 - find shortest path around a center atom
 - check if an atom is in a pair of prime-mid-node

+#### to Kai
+Hello Kai,

+Hope this email finds your well!

+It has been nearly a year since I physically left our lab.
+I worked intensively with Antti this year to summarize my work and get ready for the doctoral defence.
+Hopefully I can get prepared for it in near future.

+Without your introduction I would never have the chance to join our lab, I really feel grateful for it.
+In past years your attitude towards research always inspires me.
+Regarding my own research, we finished the project with many influential publications, including one publication on Advanced Materials and one on Acta Materialia which I made major contribution.

+I found during my phd that my interest is still scientific research.
+More specifically, interested in topics include radiation effect in semiconductor materials such as gallium oxide.
+Therefore, I am wondering if it is possible to ask for a recommendation letter from you.

+Happy holidays,
+Jiahui

 <!--
 ### Heading
 # H1